 Should I try to negotiate a plea agreement or take the case to trial?

 While negotiating a plea agreement makes sense in some cases, most defendants who are interested in a plea agreement are better off waiting to approach prosecutors asking for an offer.
 The problem with seeking an offer too early on in the process is multi-faceted.
 First, you cannot possess a comprehensive understanding of the government’s case until you have a knowledgeable North Carolina federal criminal defense attorney look into the case.
 Oftentimes, even the most intimidating cases have holes in them which can end up resulting in an acquittal.
 The other problem with pursing plea negotiations too early is that it gives prosecutors all the bargaining power.
 Instead, you should contact an experienced Charlotte, NC federal criminal defense attorney to conduct their own investigation.
 This may open up your possibilities or result in a more favorable agreement down the road.

 Schedule a Free Initial Consultation about Your Federal Case in Charlotte

 If you are facing a federal investigation or federal charges in Charlotte, you need experienced legal representation.
-To discuss your case with a senior attorney on Oberheiden, P.C.’s federal criminal defense team, call 888-680-1745 or request a free initial consultation online now.
+To discuss your case with a Charlotte federal criminal defense lawyer on Oberheiden, P.C.’s federal criminal defense team, call 888-680-1745 or request a free initial consultation online now.
 We are available 24/7.